 This blog traces the history of Hemingway Champagne, an especially pleasant way to enjoy wine.
-Also, the blog reveals a particularly wonderful recipe for it, imported all the way from Santa Fe, New Mexico.
+Also, the blog reveals a particularly wonderful recipe, imported all the way from Santa Fe, New Mexico.

 This is one of a number of posts on artchester.net about the pleasure and the science of champagne and other sparkling wine.
 (See the Topic Index, Beverages section.)

 Today I received a very nice article for your enjoyment: Champagne Vs Prosecco Vs Cava: Which Is The Best?
-The article is written by Ann, a purchasing manager and wine aficionado, and one-half of the Ann-and-Gary team behind the website DontTellTheJonses.com.
+The article is written by Ann, a purchasing manager and wine aficionado.
+She’s also one-half of the Ann-and-Gary team behind the website DontTellTheJonses.com.
 Unfortunately, as of October 2018 their website had disappeared.

 The article explains the similarities and differences among and between the three most famous European bubblies.
 If you’re not going to pop the big(ger) bucks for Champagne, Ann prefers Cava to Prosecco, and personally I agree with her.
 I find most Prosecco too sweet for sipping, even when its label describes it as brut (“unsweetened“).

 When you mix a sparkling wine to make a cocktail, the ingredients are important but so is their balance of flavors.
 The recipe given later in this blog would work well with Cava or Champagne instead of Prosecco.
 It would produce a dryer cocktail, and if that were not to your taste, a bit more cherry juice would correct it.

 Hemingway Champagne: A Bohemian Indulgence

-The basic ingredients of Hemingway Champagne are a jigger (1.5 ounces) of absinthe poured into a flute which is then filled with champagne.
+The basic ingredients of Hemingway Champagne are as follows.
+Pour a jigger (1.5 ounces) of absinthe into a flute and then fill it with champagne.
 I use here the familiar U.S. term champagne to describe all dry sparkling wines, for reasons discussed in an earlier blog.

-At the time Ernest Hemingway revealed his favorite cocktail (1935) absinthe had the reputation of a scandalous and addictive beverage, and was banned in the U.S. and in most European countries.
+At the time Ernest Hemingway revealed his favorite cocktail (1935) absinthe had the reputation of a scandalous and addictive beverage.
+It was banned in the U.S. and in most European countries.
 Absinthe was the liquor of dissolute Parisian bohemians and had reportedly caused a Swiss farmer to murder his entire family.
-Thus due to the notoriety of a key ingredient, the gustatory merit of Hemingway Champagne could not be rationally assessed at the time he published his recipe.
+The notoriety of this key ingredient meant that no one could rationally assess the gustatory merit of Hemingway Champagne when he published his recipe.